jasonmccreary/blog-posts/2010-10-03-facebook_vs_foursquare.md

 ---
-title: Facebook Places vs Foursquare
+title: "Facebook Places vs Foursquare"
+heading: "Facebook Places vs Foursquare"
 author: Jason McCreary
-excerpt: >
+excerpt: "A rant on the recent competition between Facebook Places and Foursquare as it relates to intellectual property and the technical industry."
-  A rant on the recent competition between Facebook Places and Foursquare as it relates to intellectual property and the technical industry.
+subheading: "A rant on the recent competition between Facebook Places and Foursquare as it relates to intellectual property and the technical industry."
 layout: post
 comments: true
 permalink: /2010/10/facebook_vs_foursquare/